Search Continues at Texas Polygamist Compound

-Ms. MARLEIGH MEISNER (Spokeswoman, Texas Department of Family and Protective Services): I am confident that this girl does indeed exist, and I am confident that the allegations that she bought forth are accurate, but that's why we have an investigation.
+MARLEIGH MEISNER: I am confident that this girl does indeed exist, and I am confident that the allegations that she bought forth are accurate, but that's why we have an investigation.

 MARTIN: Dozens of women and children, mostly girls, were seen yesterday boarding buses outside of El Darado, nearly 200 miles northwest of San Antonio.
 They wore long pastel dresses, and many of them carried infants.
 They have been placed in one location so caseworkers can continue interviews.
 Meisner also said the adults were cooperating with investigators, and that she didn't believe any had been forced to leave the compound.

 MEISNER: Those of you that are parents, you need to think for a second what that would be like for your children, to be uprooted like this from the only home they have ever known.
 We are very aware of that, and we're really trying to make certain that their needs are met, but I would say right now, they appear to be doing very well.

 STEWART: So far, the investigation has not resulted in any arrests, and some tense moments have been diffused without incident according to a local prosecutor.